 As far as eye contact is concerned, in some countries, indirect eye contact is preferred, especially for a child speaking to elders or a superior.
 Staring is considered aggressive or rude.
 Of course, in most cases, between acquaintances and friends, direct eye contact is fine.

 Swahili (also called kiSwahili or Kiswahili) is the most widely spoken language in sub-Saharan Africa.
 The exact number who speak it, though, is widely debated.
 It is estimated to be the first language of about 16 million people and the second to more than 135 million.

-It is spoken in Tanzania (5.5 million) and Kenya (47 million) as the main language after English.
+It is spoken in Tanzania, Kenya, and the Democratic Republic of Congo as the main language.
 Though it is widely spoken in East Africa as a lingua franca, or a language that is used to communicate with different nationalities and languages other than their mother tongue.
-Most people speak Swahili as a second language.
+Most people in Africa speak Swahili as a second language.